juxor/afaq/markdown/secI5.md

 priests noted those who did not turn up to mass."_ [Beevor, **Op.
 Cit.**, p.
 452, p.
 453 and p.
 454] All with the firm support of the Catholic Church.

- Rather than an attempt to repress religion as such, the attacks on the Catholic Church in republican areas it was a product of popular hostility to a corrupt institution, one which was deeply reactionary, pro-fascist and a major landowner in its own right.
-This means that an awareness of the nature and role of the Church _"does not leave much doubt as to why practically all the churches in Catalonia and eastern Aragon were burnt at the outbreak of war."_
-The anti-clerical movement was a _"popular movement and a native Spanish movement.
+Rather than an attempt to repress religion as such, it was a product of popular hostility to a corrupt church, one which was deeply reactionary, pro- fascist and a major landowner in its own right.
+This means that an awareness of the nature and role of the Church _"does not leave much doubt as to why practically all the churches in Catalonia and eastern Aragon were burnt at the outbreak of war."_ The anti-clerical movement was a _"popular movement and a native Spanish movement.
 It has its roots not in Marx or Bakunin, but in the condition of the Spanish people themselves."_ [Orwell, **Op.
 Cit.**, p.
 300 and p.
-315] While under Franco _"the relentless purging of 'reds and atheists' was to continue for years"_ in the Republican areas _"the worse of the violence was mainly a sudden and quickly spent reaction of suppressed fear, exacerbated by desires of revenge for the past."_ [Beevor, **Op.
+315] While under Franco _"the relentless purging of 'reds and atheists' was to continue for years"_ in the Republican areas _"the worst of the violence was mainly a sudden and quickly spent reaction of suppressed fear, exacerbated by desires of revenge for the past."_ [Beevor, **Op.
 Cit.**, p.
 91]

 So the burning of churches in Spain had very little to do with anarchist atheism and much, much more to do with the Catholic Church's social role in Spain, its reactionary position, its hatred of the unions and social protest and the fact it supported the fascist coup.
 It does not imply an opposition to freedom of speech by libertarian socialists but was rather an expression of popular opposition to a ruling class and pro-fascist organisation.

 One last point to make on this issue.
-Given the actual role of the Church during this period and its wholehearted support for fascism in the 1920s onwards, it seems strange that the Catholic church has declared the murdered priests in Spain to be martyrs, part of a planned religious persecution.
+Given the actual role of the Church during this period and its wholehearted support for fascism in Spain, Italy and elsewhere, it seems strange that the Catholic church has declared the murdered priests as martyrs, part of a planned religious persecution.
 This is not true, if they were martyrs then they were martyrs to their pro-fascist politics and not their faith (_"The political role of the Church was ignored when the religious victims were made into martyrs"_).
 Significantly, the Catholic Church _"said nothing when the nationalists shot sixteen of the